pacman::p_load(

 Word Embeddings and Semantic Directions

 You will need to load pre-trained word embeddings.
 We use the fastText English embeddings.
-We have also hosted an Rds file of these embeddings on Dropbox that you can download directly into your R session.
+You can load it using text2map.pretrained:

 You can also download the file directly into your R session using the following: